This document is licensed under

 The use of GML as encoding for INSPIRE data can be considered in two ways: as input and as output.

 When we consider the input, one would like to be able to use a source dataset of harmonized data.
 In most cases, this will be a GML encoded dataset.
-The GML encoding is at least needed to validate the data set with the EU INSPIRE validator.

-Unfortunately, not many tooling for creating a OAPIF service is able to use GML as input.
+Unfortunately, not many tooling for creating an OAPIF service is able to use GML as input.
 Especially when it concerns a complex GML dataset.
 So, a transformation to another encoding like GeoJSON is needed.

 Output of GML from the OAPIF service can only be in simple features level 0 and level 2.
 So no complex features will be supported.

-The standards considered in this guideline do not set a specific encoding as mandatory (see https://docs.opengeospatial.org/is/17-069r4/17-069r4.html#_encodings) [PUB-1].
+The standards considered in this guideline do not set a specific encoding as mandatory (see https://www.opengis.net/doc/IS/ogcapi-features-1/1.0#_encodings) [PUB-1].
 If another encoding than GML is used for publishing an INSPIRE dataset, data providers need to document how the encoding relates to the concerned INSPIRE data model.
 The good practice on GeoPackages encoding of INSPIRE datasets describes how this can be done.

 Relevant documentation is shown in appendix A. References.

-tool main contributions landing page
+| tool | main contributions | landing page |

-Pygeoapi Justobjects and Geocat https://apitestbed.geonovum.nl/adr_pygeoapi/v1
+| Pygeoapi | Justobjects and Geocat | https://apitestbed.geonovum.nl/adr_pygeoapi/v1 |

-Geoserver Geosolutions https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1
+| Geoserver | Geosolutions | https://geonovum.geosolutionsgroup.com/geoserver/inspire/ogc/features/v1 |

-Deegree Wetransform https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1
+| Deegree | Wetransform | https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1 |

 The OAS document is available: https://apitestbed.geonovum.nl/adr_pygeoapi/v1/openapi